Network resilience: Phase transitions in biological networks

-Another typical example is a well-studied mammalian cell cycle network \cite{gerard2009temporal, gerard2012entrainment}, whose detailed diagram is shown in Fig. \ref{cellcyclenetwork}.
+Another typical example is the well-studied mammalian cell cycle network and the detailed diagram is shown in Fig. \ref{cellcyclenetwork}.
 The network involves four major complexes formed by cyclins and cyclin-dependent kinases (cyclin/CDks), centered on cyclin D/Cdk4-6, cyclin E/Cdk2, cyclin A/Cdk2, and cyclin B/Cdk1.
-Together, they determine the cell cycle dynamics \cite{gerard2009temporal, li2014landscape}, which can be described by a set of 44 nonlinear ordinary differential equations.
-Li et al. \cite{li2014landscape} use the probability landscape and flux to determine the main driving force for the dynamics in the mammalian cell cycle network.
-The landscape reflects directly the steady state probability distribution $P_{ss}$, which is determined by using a self-consistent mean field approximation \cite{wang2010potential}, and the potential landscape $U$ ($U=-lnP_{ss}$), giving the weight of each state.
-By projecting such 44-dimensional landscape to a two-dimensional state space, the landscape of the mammalian cell cycle system in terms of two key proteins CycE and CycA is shown in Fig. \ref{cellcycle2} B, which has a Mexican hat shape.
-In the landscape, the red colored region represents high potential (low probability for the system to reach), and the blue colored region along the Mexican hat ring with low potential (high probability).
-The low potential blue region forms a circle of oscillation trajectory, which guarantee the resilience of cell cycle oscillation dynamics.
-Along the cycle path, the progression of a cell cycle is determined by two driving forces: potential barriers for deceleration and curl flux for acceleration.
-The curl probability fluxes are shown as the white arrows in the 2D landscape (Fig. \ref{cellcycle2}C), and the negative gradients of potential landscape are represented by red arrows.
+Together, they determine the cell cycle dynamics \cite{li2014landscape}, which can be described by a set of 44 nonlinear ordinary differential equations.
+Li et al. \cite{li2014landscape} used the probability landscape and flux to determine the main driving force for the dynamics in the mammalian cell cycle network.
+The landscape directly reflects the steady-state probability distribution $P_{ss}$, which is obtained by using a self-consistent mean field approximation \cite{wang2010potential}, and the potential landscape $U$ ($U=-lnP_{ss}$), giving the weight of each state.
+Projection of such a 44-dimensional landscape onto a two-dimensional state space yields a landscape of the mammalian cell cycle system in terms of two key proteins, CycE and CycA.
+This landscape, shown in Fig. \ref{cellcycle2} B, has a Mexican hat shape.
+In the landscape, the red-colored region represents high potential (there is a low probability that the system will reach this region), and the blue-colored region along the ring of the Mexican hat has low potential (there is a high probability that the system will reach this region).
+The low-potential blue region forms a circle of oscillation trajectory that guarantees the resilience of cell cycle oscillation dynamics.
+The progression of a cell along the cycle path is determined by two driving forces: potential barriers for deceleration and curl flux for acceleration.
+The curl probability fluxes are shown as white arrows in the 2D landscape (Fig. \ref{cellcycle2}C), and the negative gradients of the potential landscape are represented by red arrows.
 The force from the negative gradient of potential attracts the cell cycle into the oscillation ring.
 The flux drives the cell cycle oscillations along the ring path.
-Furthermore, along the ring with heterogeneous potential, there are three basin of attractions corresponding to three cell phases (G0/G1, S/G2 and M) and two barriers representing two checkpoints (G1 and G2 checkpoint).
+Furthermore, along the ring with heterogeneous potential, there are three basins of attractions corresponding to three cell cycle phases (G0/G1, S/G2 and M) and two barriers representing two checkpoints (the G1 and G2 checkpoints).